Increase Your Children's Nutrition Know-How

 - Frozen pizza with the lowest fat and sodium.

-- Challenge your child to pack a 600-calorie lunch using measured, single servings of snacks and low-fat sandwich spreads like mustard or hummus instead of mayonnaise.
+- Challenge your child to pack a 600-calorie lunch using measured, single servings of snacks and low-fat sandwich spreads such as mustard or hummus instead of mayonnaise.

-- Encourage your child to read the labels of cafeteria items like milk products and snacks, and choose items low in fat and high in important nutrients.
+- Encourage your child to read the labels of cafeteria items including milk products and snacks, and choose items low in fat and high in important nutrients.